-While there are many obstacles to training in effective suicide prevention and treatment, CAMS-care tackles the alarming training deficit with a robust offering of training on how to use the evidence-based and outcome-based CAMS (Collaborative Assessment and Management of Suicidality) system of care.
+While there are many obstacles to training in effective suicide& evidence-based prevention and treatment, CAMS-care tackles the alarming training deficit with a robust offering of training on how to use the evidence-based and outcome-based CAMS (Collaborative Assessment and Management of Suicidality) system of care.

 Although the CDC reports that suicide is the 10th leading cause of death in the United States and the second leading cause of death in youth, funding for suicide prevention and treatment lags behind other top causes of death, as pointed out in a 2018 article by USAToday.
-However, CAMS-care’s training is very affordable, and most budgets can easily accommodate the cost.
+However, CAMS-care’s training is very affordable, and most budgets can easily accommodate the cost – whether they be individual modules or through a company.

 The CAMS Framework is backed by 30 years of on-going clinical research, with replicated data across various clinical research studies.
 In fact, the Joint Commission issued a Sentinel Event Alert on February 24, 2016 titled Detecting and Treating Suicidal Ideation in all Settings.
 In recommendations for Behavioral Health Treatment and Discharge, CAMS was identified as one of four “evidence-based clinical approaches that help to reduce suicidal thoughts and behaviors.”